HushTug uses leather sourced in Himeji, Japan.

 This is a long-established tannery with 67 years of history, producing 2,500 to 3,000 pieces of leather each month.

-Washing the hide
+Washing the skin

 The skins taken from animals are transported in this condition (the image has been processed in black and white because it is shocking).